Using Intune and Winget to Install, Uninstall, and Update Windows Applications

 Updating Applications

 You can also use winget to update an application.
-A use-case for this could be forcing an update on an application that your end-users installed themselves.
+For example, you can deploy a script that uses winget to update an application your end-users installed.

 Step 1: Create the Script